lindenb/jvarkit/docs/Biostar154220.md

       print help and exit
     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
+    --keep-unmapped
+      write unmapped reads
+      Default: false
-    -o, --output
+    -o, --out
       Output file.
 Optional .
 Default: stdout
+    --query-sorted
+      Input was sorted on query name but I promess there is one and only one
+      chromosome: e.g: samtools view -h in.bam 'chr1:234-567' | samtools sort
+      -n -) .
+      Default: false
     -R, --reference
-      For reading/writing CRAM files.
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --regions
+      Limit analysis to this interval.
+A source of intervals.
+The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
     --samoutputformat
       Sam output format.
       Default: SAM
       Possible Values: [BAM, SAM, CRAM]
+    --validation-stringency
+      SAM Reader Validation Stringency
+      Default: LENIENT
+      Possible Values: [STRICT, LENIENT, SILENT]
     --version
       print version and exit